 After placement is over:

 Students should make use of the ‘Fieldwork Record’ tool to independently keep track of their placements and the coding associated with them.
-If the student would like to request a change in coding for any of their placement, they must send an email to the Director of Clinical Education or Fieldwork Course Instructor (copying your preceptor) giving details about caseload and assessments and treatments administered.
+If the student would like to request a change in coding for any of their placements, they must send an email to the Fieldwork Course Instructor, copying their preceptor, giving details about caseload and assessments and treatments administered.
 This request must be submitted via email no later than one week after completion of the placement.
-Students must consult the descriptions of the codes prior to making the request to ensure that the placement is represented accurately by the newly suggested coding.
+Students must consult the descriptions of the codes (see Appendix N) prior to making the request to ensure that the placement is represented accurately by the newly suggested coding.
 The request must be verified by the preceptor and on-site fieldwork coordinator and a final decision regarding coding will be made by the University Fieldwork Instructor and communicated to the student.
 Electronic fieldwork records regarding the placement will be changed as indicated.